khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 #### State change transitions

 Interactive elements typically have four states: rest, hover, focus, and active.
-The appearance of a component often changes between these states to support usability.
+A component's appearance often changes between states as a response to interaction.

 When the appearance changes, animate the transition between states using the following combinations.